 MaidSafe coins will be converted to Safecoins at a 1:1 rate when the network is ready, so in the long run, you’ll be buying Safecoins.
 MAID coins are still something of a placeholder until then.

-The SAFE ecosystem makes sense, and the economy seems to be well balanced for sustainability, creating the kind of win-win situation that often characterizes successful cryptocurrency disruptors.
+The SAFE ecosystem appears to make sense, and the economy seems to be well balanced for sustainability.
+Indications are that SAFE may be creating the kind of win-win situation that often characterizes successful cryptocurrency disruptors.

 If the ecosystem grows big enough, it could end up being very successful.

-But user uptake might also be the main challenge.
-The average user doesn’t need or want a hyper-secure network – although the growing prevalence of digital currency might change that – and growing to a user base of millions might be overly ambitious.
+However, user adoption might also be a challenge.
+The average user probably doesn’t need or want a hyper-secure network – although the growing prevalence of digital currency might change that – and growing to a user base of millions might be overly ambitious.

 The growth of privacy coins might also get in the way, with many other cryptocurrencies building their own secure communications networks and anonymous transactions.
 Users won’t necessarily need to use the SAFE network to get what they want.